-Many of us have our own family traditions that get passed down through generations, such as being able to open a present on Christmas Eve or wearing a festive jumper on the big day – but have you ever thought about why we give cards and presents?
+Many of us have our own family traditions that get passed down through generations, such as being able to open one present early on Christmas Eve or wearing a festive jumper on the big day – but have you ever thought about why we give cards and presents?
 And what’s a decorated tree in the hallway all about?!

-The countdown to Christmas really begins with the advent calendar, peeling back the windows to reveal a festive scene or message, and more importantly a chocolatey treat!
+The countdown to Christmas really begins with the advent calendar—peeling back the windows to reveal a festive scene or message, and more importantly a chocolatey treat!
 But advent calendars aren’t just about the chocolate – the tradition began in Germany in the mid-19th century, where people made chalk marks on doors or lit candles to count the days leading up to Christmas.

-Whether you’re an organised early Christmas shopper or prefer the last minute panic, we all love to give (and also receive!) gifts at Christmas.
+Whether you’re an organised early Christmas shopper or prefer the last-minute panic, we all love to give (and also receive!) gifts at Christmas.